Other Packaging and Labeling Requirements

 The law meets FCTC Art.
 11 with regard to the requirement that warnings appear in the principal language of the country.

-The Smoking (Public Health) (Prescribed Information) Order states that health warnings may not be obscured by "any part of the packet or container when it is closed."
+The Smoking (Public Health) (Prescribed Information) Order states that health warnings may not be obscured by "any part of the lid of the packet or container when it is closed."
 This provision, however, appears to fall short of requiring that warnings may not be placed where they may be permanently damaged or concealed when opening the pack.

 To align with FCTC Art.
 11 and the FCTC Art.
 11 Guidelines, the law should state that warnings or messages may not be placed where they may be damaged or concealed when opening the pack.